dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

   name: trunk
   namespace: demo-vgt
 spec:
-  # omitting vlanId on Linux Bridge results in all VLANs passed
+  # omitting vlan on Linux Bridge results in all VLANs passed
   # omitting vlan on OVS Bridge results in only VLAN 0 (native) passing
   config: |-
     {
       "cniVersion": "0.4.0",
       "name": "trunk",
-      "type": "cnv-bridge",
+      "type": "bridge",
-      "macspoof": false,
+      "macspoofchk": false,
       "bridge": "br-trunk",
       "netAttachDefName": "demo-vgt/trunk",
-      "vlanId": {},
       "ipam": {}
     }
 ```
 {{< /collapsable >}}

-⭐ **Important Update 2025-08** _Changes for OpenShift 4.19_
+> ⭐ **Important Update 2025-08** _Changes for OpenShift 4.19_
+>

-_As of OpenShift 4.19 IP forwarding is disabled on each NIC by default.
+> _As of OpenShift 4.19 IP forwarding is disabled on each NIC by default.
-You must enable IP forwarding for the NIC tied to the Linux bridge._
+> You must enable IP forwarding for the NIC tied to the Linux bridge._

 >  📓 **`Tuned` profile to enable IP forwarding on physical NIC**
 >  [ref](https://github.com/dlbewley/demo-virt/blob/main/demos/vgt/components/br-trunk/linux-bridge/tuned.yaml)